tguild/vehicle_signal_specification/README.md

 where ```$VERSION``` is the content of the ```VERSION``` file.

-# SIGNAL DEFINITION
+# SIGNAL, BRANCH, AND ATTRIBUTE DEFINITION

-A signal is a named entity, such as rpm, that at any time can have a value, such as 3400.

-Signals are organized into a tree such as outlined below.
+Signals, branches, and attributes are are organized into a tree such as outlined below.

 ![Signal tree](pics/tree.png)<br>
 *Fig 2.
 A signal tree example*

+## <a name="branch-entry"/>BRANCH ENTRY
+A branch is an entity that can host other branches, signals, and attributes.
+A branch is identified as an entry with its signal type set to ```branch```.
+The only required field for a branch is ```description```

+## <a name="signal-entry"/>SIGNAL ENTRY
+A signal is a named entity, such as rpm, that at any time can have a value, such as 3400.

-## <a name="signal-type"/>SIGNAL TYPE
+### <a name="signal-type"/>SIGNAL TYPE
 Each signal specifies a type from the following set (from FrancaIDL):

 Name       | Type                       | Min  | Max